 Your doctor inserts a long metal instrument called a curette to scrape the tissues or polyps from the inner wall of your uterus.
 The tissues or polyps will then be sent to the laboratory to detect any abnormal or cancerous cells.

-Endometrial polyp treatment at Thomson Medical
+Endometrial polyp treatment costs

 If you have any concerns about endometrial polyps, or if you are experiencing symptoms such as irregular bleeding or a prolonged period, it is important to seek a proper evaluation.
 Early detection and monitoring can help prevent growth progression and ensure appropriate treatment.